-If you have been diagnosed with asbestosis, you may have certain questions in mind regarding the responsibilities of the employer, developer or landlord in charge of the building where you contracted this disease.
-On this page you will find general guidance relating to asbestos claims and the eligibility criteria for making a claim *.
+If you have been diagnosed with asbestosis, you may have certain questions in mind regarding the responsibilities of the employer, developer, or landlord in charge of the building where you contracted this disease.
+On this page, you will find general guidance relating to asbestos claims and the eligibility criteria for making a claim.

 Asbestosis is a lung disease involving scarring and carcinoma caused by inhaling asbestos dust over long periods.
 Asbestos claims arise in circumstances where an individual has been exposed to asbestos dust, generally in the course of their employment.
+Exposure to it can also lead to other debilitating illnesses such as mesothelioma.

 Asbestos claims are one of those classic cases where the date of knowledge is likely to apply.
-In many cases the actual exposure, during which the injury could have arisen may have been decades ago, but the actual manifestation of asbestosis is the first time when someone realizes they’ve suffered a significant injury, and that it may be the result of a breach of duty by somebody else.
+In many cases, the actual exposure, during which the injury could have arisen may have been decades ago, but the actual manifestation of asbestosis is the first time when someone realizes they’ve suffered a significant injury, and that it may be the result of a breach of duty by somebody else.

 Identifying who it is that the appropriate parties are, can be quite difficult as a result of the amount of time that elapses in the meantime.